hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/grab.rst

 ====================

 2D Grab Brush
-   If the :ref:`Falloff Shape` is set to *Projected*, the brush can grab infinitely deep into the viewport.
+   If the :ref:`Falloff Shape <bpy.types.Brush.falloff_shape>` is set to *Projected*, the brush can grab infinitely deep into the viewport.
    This is especially useful for make even broader changes to a sculpt.

    .. figure:: /images/sculpt-paint_sculpting_grab_projected.jpg

    The stroke can also be started outside of the mesh (like in empty 3D space) and still grab the nearest vertices within the brush radius.
    This can be useful when more broad control of grabbing is needed, especially on flat and tube meshes.